 This poses a big threat to businesses.
 Often staff members will have access to work emails and systems on their personal phones.
 Should malware apps be given permission to access contacts (a common app request) then cyber criminals have access to a company’s email address book.
 This is a GDPR breach.
 And it’s the same situation should a user lose their phone without a password on it.

 Without monitoring of the devices connected to business IT systems, it’s nearly impossible to know if systems are compromised until it’s too late

-It’s for this reason that Akita has developed Mobile Device Management.
+It’s for this reason that Akita has developed IT security services like Mobile Device Management.
 Among its multitude of uses, it can enforce users to adopt security and passwords on their devices if they’re accessing work systems.
 This can even include the auto-deployment of anti-virus software that can detect malware on a phone.

 Mobile Device Management can also isolate work data held on phones (such as email, files or work-relevant apps) in their own folder.
 This can be password protected.
 Should a phone be lost or stolen, this folder can be remotely deleted from the phone, ensuring data isn’t lost.

 For more information about our cyber security services:Find Out More